ansible/ansible/docsite/rst/intro_windows.rst

 Windows System Prep
 ```````````````````

-In order for Ansible to manage your windows machines, you will have to enable PowerShell remoting configured.
+In order for Ansible to manage your windows machines, you will have to enable and configure PowerShell remoting.

-To automate setup of WinRM, you can run `this PowerShell script <https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1>`_ on the remote machine.
+To automate the setup of WinRM, you can run `this PowerShell script <https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1>`_ on the remote machine.

 The example script accepts a few arguments which Admins may choose to use to modify the default setup slightly, which might be appropriate in some cases.